 Favorite spots in the park:

-Our favorite family hike is Hidden Valley.
+Our favorite family hike in the park is Hidden Valley.
 There are a few reasons why we love this spot so much.
-1) This is a great picnic area with picnic tables and some shade, 2) Near the start of the hike (if you do a clockwise loop), there is a section of boulders that our kids love to climb – Brian’s been scrambling on them, with assistance, since he was two years old!
+1) There is a great picnic area with picnic tables and some shade, 2) Near the start of the hike (if you do a clockwise loop), there is a section of boulders that our kids love to climb – Brian’s been scrambling on them, with assistance, since he was two years old!
 3) it is an easy 1 mile hike that our kids have been able to do on their own since they were two.
+The grandparents enjoy this hike as well.

-During our most recent visit (Spring 2019), we finally found the Arch Rock!
+During our Spring 2019 visit, we finally found the Arch Rock!
 Here is a link to a guide describing how to find it, and about the 0.5 mile hike in the White Tanks Campground.

-Favorite spots to EAT in or near Joshua Tree:
+Favorite spots to EAT in or near Joshua Tree (updated April 2024):

 Most of the time we visit Joshua Tree, we’ve stayed in an airbnb where we cook many of our own meals.
 Although the park is vast and there are no food establishments within the park, Joshua Tree is actually very close to civilization and there are plenty of places to eat in Joshua Tree, as well as access to large supermarkets like Stater Brothers and Vons.

-2. Pie for the People UPDATE 2022: moved from JT to nearby 58960 29 Palms Hwy Yucca Valley, CA 92284): A pizzeria in downtown Joshua Tree that offers authentic and delicious New York pizza.
+2. Pie for the People UPDATE : In 2022, they moved from JT to nearby 58960 29 Palms Hwy Yucca Valley, CA 92284.
+We haven’t visited the new location yet but remember that we loved their authentic and delicious New York pizza.

 3. Joshua Tree Coffee Roasters: The coffee here is delicious.
 One of the airBnB’s we stayed at left a small bag of roasted beans and I loved the coffee.
 I bought couple bags of the First Roast to bring back home, and was going to gift one – but ended up keeping it to enjoy myself 🙂 It’s right next to Pie for the People.